dbittman/seakernel/documentation/coding-style.md

 -----------------------------------------
 Recursion is EXTREMELY frowned upon.
 The kernel has a limited size stack, and we don't want to overrun it because, well, we're the *kernel*.

+Unless interacting with userspace code, functions should rarely fail in a non catastrophic way.
+System calls need to return errors, but most kernel code needs to succeed or panic.
+If you try to decrease the reference count on an inode and you find that it's already zero, that's not an error.
+That's a complete and total, burn the house down, crash, explode, die type failure.
+It should *never ever ever* happen if your code is correct.
+If this happens, call panic.
+Other examples of this would be trying to relock a mutex, trying to delete non-existant entries from lists, or thinking about using PHP.

 make.inc
 --------